English (United States)

 Why did NPPD choose these specific types of generation for PRS?

-• When adding any generation resources, NPPD carefully compares cost, risk, environmental attributes, operating flexibility, and accredited capacity and how the resources will complement our existing resource mix.
-As these factors were considered, CTs and RICE became the best options at this time to add generation without sacrificing the reliability, resiliency, and affordability our customers have come to expect.
+• When adding any generation resources, NPPD carefully compares cost, risk, environmental attributes, operating flexibility, accredited capacity, and how the resources will complement our existing generation mix.
+As these factors were considered, CTs and RICE became the best options to add generation without sacrificing the reliability, resiliency, and affordability our customers have come to expect.

 How will PRS impact the local economy?

-• Currently, there are plans to hire approximately 32 teammates to staff and run the new plant.
+• Currently, there are plans to hire approximately 32 teammates to staff and run the new facility.

 Questions?
 Click on this link to submit.